Monday, October 28, 2024

 We were docked in Amsterdam when we woke up.
 View of a stone wall out our window.
 I had some new, strange medical symptoms to deal with.
 Possibly an ear infection or something?
 Dizzy.
 Not debilitating and made it to breakfast where we said good-bye to folks, some for the 2nd time.
 Turns out some are staying at our same hotel and doing our same tours.
 We may say good-bye to them again.
 That's ok.

 We had a van ride to our hotel which didn't help my head.
 After checking in we had a wait in the Viking lounge with fellow cruisers before our walking tour.
 The walk was long but interesting.
-We learned about the history of Amsterdam and walked in a big circle the ended at the museum we are going to visit tomorrow.
+We learned about the history of Amsterdam and walked in a big circle that ended at the museum we visited the next day.
 We walked over several of the canals and learned how the city expanded.
 We also walked over the Amstel River.
 At one point in their history the Amstel was dammed so now it's Amstel-dammed...
 Amsterdam.

 Should I have told Carol about the lizards?